 - Drain and cut the noodles into 6-8 inches long and let sit until it's time to cook.
 Leave the noodles long for more fun and full texture.
 My kids love slurping them like spaghetti noodles with longer pieces.

-- In a small bowl, combine all the sauces in a small saucepan using the three sauces pictured below.
-Thin soy sauce, sweet soy sauce, and golden mountain seasoning.
+- In a small bowl, combine all the sauces in a small saucepan using thin soy sauce, sweet soy sauce, sugar and golden mountain seasoning.

 - Place the drain noodles in a large bowl, then pour the sauce mixture over the rice noodles.

-- Use your hands (gloved if preferred) to mix the sauce into the noodles.
-Knead very lightly, ensuring the sauce has not clumped the noodles together.
+Use your hands (gloved if preferred) to mix the sauce into the noodles.
+Knead very lightly to get the sauce to marinate with the noodles.
 Let sit to marinate at room temperature for 30 minutes and stir quickly before cooking, breaking up any large clumps of noodles.
-Let it sit and marinate for at least 30 minutes.

-- Heat the vegetable oil in a wok or large skillet on medium heat.
-Add the noodles and stir with a wooden spatula for about 5-6 minutes.
+Heat the vegetable oil in a wok or large skillet on medium heat.
+Add the noodles and stir with a wooden spatula for 5-6 minutes.
 Stir occasionally.
-Add some water if the noodles are sticking to a pan.
-Or, if the noodle is drying up in your pan, add an extra teaspoon of oil.
+Add some water if the noodles are sticking to your pan.
+Turn the heat down slightly if your wok or pan gets hot too.
+An extra teaspoon of oil also helps to loosen up the noodles in the pan.

-- Turn the heat off but leave the pan on the stovetop.
 Add the green onions and bean sprouts and stir together lightly.
-Let sit for 3-5 minutes.
-Remove from stovetop and serve.
+Turn the heat off, remove the pan from the stovetop, and serve your Pad Mee!
 Garnish with a lime wedge, chili powder, and or fish sauce or sugar.

 Notes

-- Using kitchen scissors, you can also choose to loosely cut the noodles into shorter strands.
-Be careful not to cut it too short, or the noodles will turn mush when cooked.
-I'd aim for 6-8 inches long, at least.
+- Using kitchen scissors to cut the noodles into shorter strands.
+Be careful not to cut it too short; the noodles will turn mush when cooked.
+Aim for 6-8 inches long, at least.

 - You can make the sauce ahead of time and store it in an air-tight container until ready to use.

-- My absolute favorite part of Pad Mee noodles is the crispy, burned noodles at the bottom of the pan.
+- My favorite part of Pad Mee noodles is the crispy, burned noodles at the bottom of the pan.
 Scrap this out and taste the charred flavors of the clumpy noodles.
-This is a local secret part that you; 'll likely see adults and children fight over! (;
+You'll likely see adults and children fight over this local secret part! (:

 - Prep Time: 10